BlanchetteLab/RefHiC/README.md

 The core steps are get labelled data and study Hi-C contact maps.
 1. <b> Labelled data:</b> Similar to our manuscript, you have at least two options.
 (1) Whenever orthogonal data existed (i.e. ChIA-PET, HiCHIP, etc.), use them to get positive cases.
 For negative cases please refer to our paper.
 (2) If you don't have high quality orthogonal data, you may get labels by applying conventional tools on the most high quality contact map that you have to get labels.
 2. <b> contact maps: </b> One significant contribution of RefHiC is the introducing of data augmentation by downsampling technique.
 So you need to downsample your original contact map into a series of downsamplings.
 You can do it by applying <i>FANC</i> on .mcool or use <i>shuf</i> to shuffle contact pair list and run 4DN pipeline to create .mcool for downsamplings.
-3. run the following command to create training dataset, you will be asked to provide labels (i.e. foci) and comma separated downsampled .mcool files: <pre>refhic util traindata</pre>
+3. run the following command to create training dataset, you will be asked to provide labels (i.e. foci) and comma separated downsampled .mcool files: <pre>refhic util traindata</pre>  You wiil be aksed to select window size.
+We found win=21 (i.e. w=10) for loop and win=41 (i.e. w=20) for TAD work well for 5kb data.
 4. train loop model: <pre>refhic loop train</pre> train TAD model <pre>refhic tad train</pre> labelled data (foci) format:<pre>
       chr1 bin1_start bin1_end chr2 bin2_start bin2_end class_1 <class_2 ...></pre> You could have more than one label for each training case (i.e. TAD has two labels (left,right), loop has one label)